giovanniberti/dbench/README.md

 # dbench
 dbench is a simple database query benchmarker written in Rust.
-It currently supports MySQL only.
+It currently supports MySQL and Postgres.
 See [Planned features](#planned-features) for more info.

 ## Table of contents
  - [Install](#install)